oxygenxml/oxygen-dita-expand-conrefs/README.md

-# Oxygen Expand Conrefs and Keyrefs
+# Oxygen DITA Expand Conrefs and Keyrefs
 Expands all conrefs, keyrefs and conkeyrefs in a DITA topic with the resolved content.

-This kind of plugin might be useful if for example you have a DITA Topic document in which you want to expands all conrefs, keyrefs and conkeyrefs in order to public as PDF without to public all DITA Map.
+This kind of plugin might be useful if for example you have a DITA Topic document in which you want to expands all conrefs, keyrefs and conkeyrefs in order to publish as PDF.

 ## Compatibility
 This add-on is compatible with Oxygen XML Editor (or XML Author) version 19.1 or higher.